bjoernbremer/bjoernbremer.github.io/_posts/2017-12-11-international-investments.md

 ---
-layout: post
-title: "International Investments and Current Account Imbalances: The Importance of Valuation Changes"
+title: 'International Investments and Current Account Imbalances: The Importance of Valuation Changes'
-excerpt: ""
-tags: [Current account imbalances, capital flows, valuation changes, investments, DIW]
-comments: true
+date: 2017-12-11
+permalink: /posts/2017/01/valuation-changes/
+tags:
+  - current account imablances
+  - capital flows
+  - valuation changes
+  - investments
+  - DIW
 ---

 The German Institute for Economic Research (DIW) has published a short round-up that I have written with Guido Baldi and Thore Schlaack.
 The round-up is available [here](http://www.diw.de/en/diw_01.c.572376.en/press/diw_roundup/international_investments_and_current_account_imbalances_the_importance_of_valuation_changes.html).
 In the round-up we summarise the literature on international current account balances and international investments with a specific focus on Germany: